dvreeze/yaidom/docs/motivation.rst

 * that respected those issues
 * that was centered around immutable and therefore thread-safe node trees
-* and that leverages Scala's Collections API.
+* and that leveraged Scala's Collections API.

 The remainder of this document motivates in more detail why yaidom was created, as such a Scala-esque DOM-like XML API.